Nath9666/info--Web-Development-for-IT-Engineer/Lab4/Rapport.md

 Then we can start the server with `npm run serve` and we can see the button on the page.

+If there are a bug, check on the browser's console

 ### Exercice 2

 > Use props to share the user with both SigninComponent and HomePage.
 Then use events to update the shared user from SigninComponent.
 Eventually, display the user name in HomePage.